Using FreeBSD's ACLs

 Look again at the bottom portion of Figure 2.
 Here, you can view the users

 and groups on the system.
-Double-clicking on the user rob will
+Double-clicking on the user rob

 add two items to the top portion, or Access Control List, of the screen as